 The premiums were paid in respect of all of the directors and officers of the Company.
 The directors have not included details of the nature of the liabilities covered or the amount of the premium paid in respect of the directors' and officers' liability as such disclosure is prohibited under the terms of the contract.

-Korvest Ltd has not, during or since the financial year, indemnified or agreed to indemnify the auditor of Korvest Ltd against a liability incurred as auditor of the company.
+Korvest Ltd has not, during or since the financial year, indemnified or agreed to indemnify the auditor of Korvest Ltd against liabilities incurred in its role as auditor of the company.

 SHARE OPTIONS AND PERFORMANCE RIGHTS